automenta/mb7/doc/README.gra3.md

 ### System Overview

 **Graph-Based Redesign:**
-SemanticScribe now treats each piece of content (NObject) as a node in a graph, with tags represented as edges connecting to other nodes (concepts, users, or metadata).
+Netention now treats each piece of content (NObject) as a node in a graph, with tags represented as edges connecting to other nodes (concepts, users, or metadata).
 This allows for rich relationships and semantic connections, making it easier to manage and explore data.
 The Ontology, defining tag behaviors, is also part of the graph, ensuring a unified structure.